 - Don’t sweat the protein—When you do not limit fats, protein intake is self-regulating.
 If you feel like having four eggs rather than three, go ahead.
 If you strength train and feel hungry for more steak, go ahead.
 Do not count protein grams but follow your appetite and instincts that become reliable without the distortions of wheat and grains.
 Occasional indulgences in higher protein intake also break ketosis and its harmful long-term effects such as kidney stones, osteoporosis, and diverticular disease.

-- Ignore diet advice from mainstream healthcare professionals—We have a peculiar situation in which the American Heart Association, the Academy of Nutrition and Dietetics, and other agencies have eagerly accept huge donations from Coca Cola, Pepsi, GlaxoSmithKline, Sanofi Aventis, Merck, Kellogg’s, Kraft, General Mills and other commercial sources, making them willing to craft messages favorable to their donors.
+- Ignore diet advice from mainstream healthcare professionals—We have a peculiar situation in which the American Heart Association, the Academy of Nutrition and Dietetics, the American Diabetes Association and other agencies eagerly accept huge donations from Coca Cola, Pepsi, GlaxoSmithKline, Sanofi Aventis, Merck, Kellogg’s, Kraft, General Mills and other commercial sources, making them willing to craft messages favorable to their donors.
 These interests in turn “educate” health professionals with messages such as “everything in moderation,” “move more, eat less,” and other ridiculous and ineffective messages.
 It may be tough, but ignore it all.
 Their practices have made these agencies irrelevant and counter to your health interests.
 This also means that, if you saw it in a TV or magazine commercial, don’t buy it.
 Nobody is advertising eggs from pastured chickens or organic broccoli, so those are the sorts of foods you should choose.

 - Eat no seeds of grasses—People are often shocked to hear that wheat and grains are the seeds of grasses.
 For the same reasons you cannot eat the grass clippings from mowing your lawn, you cannot and should not consume the seeds of grasses called wheat, corn, rye, barley, millet, sorghum, etc. as you are incapable of digesting the proteins they contain that thereby exert peculiar immune, gastrointestinal, and mind effects due to indigestible peptides.